Enjoy a progressive trip through the 20th century and beyond on Walt Disney’s Carousel of Progress.

 This attraction is located in the Magic Kingdom’s Tomorrowland.

-Shopping: A plethora of necessaries and Disney souvenirs can be purchased nearby at “Mickey’s Star Traders” and “Merchant of Venus.”
+Shopping: Find a plethora of necessaries and Disney souvenirs nearby at “Mickey’s Star Traders” and “Merchant of Venus.”

 Dining/Refreshment: Several restaurants are located near the Carousel of Progress.
 In Tomorrowland, guests can enjoy a counter service lunch or dinner at Cosmic Ray’s Starlight Café, The Lunching Pad, and Tomorrowland Terrace.
-Cosmic Ray’s features an eclectic menu of burgers, hot dogs, chicken, and ribs; The Lunching Pad specializes in fancy pretzels and hot dogs; and Tomorrowland Terrace seasonally serves burgers, hot dogs, and sandwiches.
+Cosmic Ray’s features an eclectic menu of burgers, hot dogs, chicken, and ribs; The Lunching Pad specializes in fancy pretzels and hot dogs; and Tomorrowland Terrace has seasonal offerings.
 Guests who rather enjoy a table service meal can choose among a wide variety of sandwiches and ice cream at Plaza Restaurant, located on Main Street USA near the Tomorrowland border.

-Restroom: Facilities are situated between Carousel of Progress and Space Mountain.
+Restroom: Find facilities situated between Carousel of Progress and Space Mountain.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.